 Restaurant (Cart) Opening

 Unknown (formerly expected March 2020)

 Remy’s Ratatouille Adventure

-Disneyland Paris’ Ratatouille makes a trans-Atlantic trek to open its kitchen doors in the France pavilion next summer!
+Disneyland Paris’ Ratatouille makes a trans-Atlantic trek to open its kitchen doors in the France pavilion in World Showcase!
 Shrink down to the size of a rat, and get ready for adventure as you race around the kitchen!

 La Creperie de Paris

-Harmonious will replace Epcot Forever in Spring 2020.
+Harmonious was scheduled to replace EPCOT Forever in Spring 2020.
 Harmonious promises to be Disney’s largest nighttime spectacular ever.
 The show will include Disney music reinterpreted by artists from around the world to illustrate how music inspires people everywhere.
 There will be floating set pieces, custom-built LED panels, choreographed moving fountains, lights, pyrotechnics, lasers, and more.